billysometimes/spokes/README.md

-Spokes is a framework inspired by Django for python.
+Spokes is a dart web framework inspired by Django for python.

 homepage: https://github.com/billysometimes/spokes